UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Methodology

 \subsection{Mask Generation using SAM2}

-To extend UAVDB with segmentation annotations, we leverage SAM2~\cite{ravi2024sam}, a powerful zero-shot segmentation model capable of generating instance masks given a bounding box or point prompt, inspired in part by~\cite{mukherjee2025common}.
-Our approach uses bounding boxes generated by PIC as box prompts to guide SAM2, enabling automated and consistent mask extraction across diverse scenes.
-This box-based prompting is essential.
-While SAM2 supports point prompts, we observe that trajectory points are often spatially imprecise due to motion blur, occlusion, or annotation noise.
-Directly applying point prompts frequently leads to poor or off-target masks, particularly for small UAVs, as shown in the upper row of~\cref{fig:overview}.
-In contrast, PIC-derived boxes provide spatially localized, high-confidence regions that allow SAM2 to focus on a constrained area, resulting in more accurate segmentation masks.
-These mask annotations complement the detection labels, making UAVDB suitable for object and instance segmentation tasks.
-As shown in the bottom row of~\cref{fig:overview}, the SAM2-generated masks often better capture object shape than PIC bounding boxes, especially for larger UAVs.
-However, as shown in the rightmost subplot in the bottom row, the masks may not tightly align with object boundaries for extremely small UAVs, yet they perform comparably to bounding boxes.
-This highlights the strengths and limitations of mask-based annotations for tiny object segmentation.
+To extend UAVDB with segmentation annotations, we leverage SAM2~\cite{ravi2024sam}, a powerful zero-shot segmentation model capable of generating instance masks from point or box prompts, inspired in part by~\cite{mukherjee2025common}.
+In our framework, PIC-generated bounding boxes are used as box prompts to guide SAM2, enabling mask extraction across diverse scenes.
+Box-based prompting is essential in our setting.
+Although SAM2 supports point prompts, we observe that trajectory-derived points are often spatially noisy due to motion blur, occlusion, and annotation inaccuracies.
+Moreover, without spatial constraints, point prompts frequently lead to unstable or inaccurate masks, particularly for small UAVs, as shown in the top row of Fig.~\ref{fig:overview}.
+In contrast, PIC-derived boxes provide spatially localized priors that constrain the segmentation region, allowing SAM2 to focus on relevant areas and produce more accurate masks.
+As shown in the second and third rows of Fig.~\ref{fig:overview}, PIC-SAM2 consistently yields masks and derived boxes that better capture object shape than PIC bounding boxes, especially for larger UAVs.
+However, as illustrated in the rightmost example of the third row in Fig.~\ref{fig:overview}, mask quality may degrade for extremely small UAVs.
+Nevertheless, PIC-SAM2 does not underperform compared to PIC-based bounding boxes in these cases.
+As reported in Tab.~\ref{tab:iou_runtime}, PIC-SAM2.1-Large achieves the highest mIoU and is adopted as our mask generation setting.